audio-imagination/audio-imagination.github.io/index.markdown

 # Audio Imagination Workshop {#motivations}

 Generative AI has been at the forefront of AI research in recent times, with numerous studies showcasing remarkable and surprising generation capabilities across various modalities such as text, image, and audio.
 Audio Imagination Workshop at NeurIPS 2024 aims to bring the latest advancements in generative AI focusing on audio generation.
 Audio generation presents unique challenges due to the nature of the audio signal, its perception by humans, and its relationship with other modalities like text and visuals.
 Modern generative methods have brought about new opportunities for solving well-studied audio generation problems, such as text-to-speech synthesis, while also leading to explorations of exciting new problems.
 The workshop seeks to bring together researchers working on different audio generation problems and facilitate concentrated discussions on the topic.
-It will feature engaging invited talks, high-quality papers presented through oral and poster sessions, and a demo session to showcase the current state of audio generation methods.
+It will feature engaging invited talks, high-quality papers presented through oral and poster sessions, and a demo session to showcase the current state of audio generation methods. **Audio Imagination Workshop will happen on Dec.
+14, 2024.**

 # Call For Papers {#submission}
 We invite submissions for Main Paper and Demo Tracks.
 Please go to [Submission Page](./paper_submission.html) for submission instructions and more details.